Cubiljub/Auditacity/README.md

 The application allows users to create custom fields, track entries in a table, and export data to CSV or Excel.
 Profiles can be saved and loaded, making it easy to adapt the tool to different workflows.

-Auditacity was designed as a lightweight, flexible desktop tool for tracking structured information without needing a full database system.
+Auditacity was designed as a lightweight, flexible desktop tool for tracking structured information without requiring a full database system.

 ---